 Benefits & drawbacks of Kubernetes

 - Kubernetes is backed by the Cloud Native Computing Foundation (CNCF).

-- Kubernetes is an open source and modular tool that works with any OS.
+- The open source and modular nature of Kubernetes enable it to work with any OS.

 - Kubernetes provides easy service organization with pods

 Drawbacks of Kubernetes